-&lt;sup>1 Housing unit count is from U.S. Census Bureau, 2017 ACS 5-Year Estimate, for Little Lake Census County Division excluding the Brooktrails CDP.
-Nonresidential is estimated assuming a jobs-to-housing ratio of 1.0 for the City of Willits and 0.5 for the unincorporated area and 552 sq. ft. of building area per employee.
+1 Estimated housing unit count is from the Mendocino County Assessor Lien Roll as of February 2020.
+Nonresidential is estimated assuming a jobs-to-housing ratio of 0.5 and 565 sq. ft. of building area per employee.

 DETERMINATION OF EXISTING FIRE SYSTEM FACILITIES